DCAN-Labs/hbcd-docs-internal/docs/workflows/data-proc-wf.md

 2. Looking for cases where there are newer derivative outputs than what exists in LORIS records and replacing the old records with the new data
 3. Adding in records for any new subjects/sessions

-### Copying Release Data to Staging Bucket
-The details of this process are as follows:

-1. Find release-ready subject/sessions in `s3://midb-hbcd-main-deid/`
-2. Edit assembly_bids structure like so:
-    - Remove low-QC images/files that were not used for attempted processing
-    - Reconstruct `scans.tsv` files to only include entries for files included in the release
-    - Reconstruct `sessions.tsv` files to only include sessions from the release
-3. Squash the derivatives folders across imaging sessions so that there is one common derivatives folder for all imaging sessions
-4. Copy the resulting assembly_bids and derivatives data to `rawdata/` and `derivatives/`, respectively, under:
- `s3://midb-hbcd-lasso-data-release-staging/<release_identifier>/hbcd/`

 ## Alt Mermaid WF diagrams: File-Based Data Processing Workflow

 ### Site Capture, BIDS Conversion, & De-Identification